jyli7/readertron/README.md

 deploy
 - cron job in separate thread to poll for new rss data

+- windows bookmarklet broken?
+- scrolling to the bottom of the subscriptions list

+- edit quickposts
 - a comment stream view, with links to each of the posts.
 - starring posts
 - search
+	- returns infinitely-scrollable results in the #entries div, but using a different partial, this one with a snippet view.
+	- the opened up version has the terms highlighted.
+	- "back to search results" link.
+- collapsed view
 - comment creation via e-mail replies.
 - de-duplicate shared posts and those posts in the regular feed.
+- look at shared items by feed, or vice versa
 - one-click evernote integration.
+- fancy look for the "Note in Readertron" bookmarklet link
 - admin interface.
 - "n <note>" integration via the api.
 - print individual post.